-Interview with Rick Schwartz – I have asked various parties within the domain industry to take part in some interviews to give us a little background about themselves, where they see the industry heading and how they feel the current market for domain names are our twenty sixth interview is by Rick Schwartz.
+Interview with Rick Schwartz – I have asked various parties within the domain industry to take part in some interviews to give us a little background about themselves, where they see the industry heading, and how they feel the current market for domain names is our twenty-sixth interview is by Rick Schwartz.

-I appreciate everyone taking time to stop by and read the posts.
+I appreciate everyone taking the time to stop by and read the posts.

 We have had many great interviews already completed by Mike Mann, Darren Cleveland, Monte Cahn, Braden Pollock, Craig Rowe, Xavier Buck, Jodi Chamberlain, Fred Mercaldo, Tommy Butler, Michael Castello, Rob Grant, Tom Chapman, Ira Zoot, Victor Pitts, Shane Cultra, Nico Zeifang , Chris from AntiCareer.com, Eric Borgos, Jacob Fedosky, Brett Lewis, David Carter, Mike “Zappy” Zapolin, Ted Olson, Kevin Ohasi, Morgan Linton with many more interviews to come shortly.